MercersKitchen/BYOD/README.md

 - Disk configuration set to AHCI or RAID (not IDE)
 - Fast Boot is enabled
-- PXE/Network Boot is enabled
+- PXE/Network Boot is enabled (if Network Boot being used, F12, otherwise should be disabled for security)
 - UEFI is disabled
 - NumLock on at Boot is enabled
 - LAN (Ethernet) is enabled